YuanpengHou/MoneyDiary/README.md

 4. DispatcherServlet calls HandlerAdapter to execute Handler.
 During execution, HandlerAdapter will pass the ModelAndView object to DispatcherServlet.
 5. After the Handler is executed, a ModelAndView object is returned to the HandlerAdapter.
 6. HandlerAdapter passes the ModelAndView object to DispatcherServlet.
+7. Any exceptions that happened in steps 4- 6 will be processed by the HandlerExceptionResolver interface.
-7. DispatcherServlet calls ViewResolver to resolve the view (View).
+8. DispatcherServlet calls ViewResolver to resolve the view (View).
-8. After ViewResolver parses out the View object, it returns it (ModelAndView) to DispatcherServlet.
+9. After ViewResolver parses out the View object, it returns it (ModelAndView) to DispatcherServlet.
-9. DispatcherServlet calls the render() method of the View object to render the view.
+10. DispatcherServlet calls the render() method of the View object to render the view.
-10. DispatcherServlet returns the rendered view to the client.
+11. DispatcherServlet returns the rendered view to the client.

 <img src="expense-tracker-frontend/src/assets/spring_dispatcherservlet.png" width="400"/>